 Paper.
 This could be a notebook, regular lined paper, or graph paper.
 I have no preference as to what you use.
-Sometimes, graph paper just makes it a little easier to make drawings.
+Sometimes, graph paper just makes it a little easier to draw.
 Plan on using an unfathomable amount of paper to do math problems.

 Pens/Pencils.
 Use whatever you feel comfortable with.
 Understand that if you turn in work done in pink highlighter on neon yellow paper, I might miss some of your solutions due to temporary blindness.